Policy and Procedure Name:

 d.
 Loss of hearing.

-1. Claims services
+1. Claims Services

-staff shall ensure the C-86 or its
+staff shall ensure the C-86 or its equivalent meets the eligibility

 requirements of this policy.

-2. If claims
+2. If Claims

-services staff is unsure the C-86 or its
+Services staff is unsure the C-86 or its equivalent meets the eligibility

-with the supervisor and a BWC attorney.
+requirements the application may be reviewed with the supervisor and a BWC

-3. Claims services
+3. Claims Services

 staff shall: